 New Zealanders have something in common with the Americans – we all typically endure checked baggage fees for even the first bag on most domestic flights, and often even to neighbouring countries, like Australia and Fiji, and Canada and Mexico respectively.

-Here are five ways that you can avoid paying this fee when you head east across the Pacific.
+Here are six ways that you can avoid paying this fee when you head east across the Pacific.

-1. Check-in for your domestic US flight when departing Australia
+1. Check-in for your domestic US flight when departing New Zealand

-Often travellers from Australia and New Zealand will book a return flight to Los Angeles, San Francisco, Houston, or New York with the intention of filling in the rest of their trip with domestic flights later on.
+Often travellers from New Zealand will book a return flight to Houston, Los Angeles, San Francisco or Chicago.
+Then they’ll fill in the rest of their trip with domestic flights later on.

-A few months ago, I booked a one-way flight from Sydney to LA on Virgin Australia and then a separate Economy ticket on Delta from LA to Austin.
+I booked a one-way flight from Sydney to LA on Virgin Australia.
+Then I purchased a separate Economy ticket on Delta from LA to Austin.

-When checking in at Sydney Airport with Virgin Australia, I gave the check-in agent my six-digit confirmation number for my Delta flight and they were able to attach a baggage tag to Austin via LA and didn’t charge me the $25 USD fee for taking that bag on the second flight.
+When checking in at Sydney Airport with Virgin Australia, I gave the check-in agent my six-digit confirmation number for my Delta flight.
+They were able to attach a baggage tag to Austin via LA and didn’t charge me the $30 fee for taking that bag on the second flight.

 2. Fly Southwest